 What Is PayPal?

-Paypal is the pioneer of online money transfers, founded in 1998 by Ken Howery, Luke Nosek, Max Levchin, Peter Thiel, and Elon Musk in 1998 to enable secure financial transactions between users and businesses.
+The pioneer of online money transfers, PayPal was founded by Ken Howery, Luke Nosek, Max Levchin, Peter Thiel, and Elon Musk in 1998 to enable secure financial transactions between users and businesses.
 The online platform, accessible on both desktop and mobile, lets users transfer funds, pay invoices, and order cards once their identification has been verified.

 Popular Features of PayPal

-Paypal has continued to improve its service over the years, helping keep it relevant and useful.
-While many competitors have tried to take Paypal’s top spot, Paypal has implemented several features that make it one of the best apps for financial transactions and customer satisfaction.
+Over the years, PayPal has continued to enhance its services, helping to ensure the platform remains relevant and useful to its users.
+While many competitors have tried to beat PayPal at its own game, the platform’s numerous user-friendly features make it one of the best apps for financial transactions, as well as customer satisfaction.

 Send and Receive Money

-Paypal allowed for simple online money transfers long before banks began developing their own apps.
-If you wanted to send money to someone’s account, all you would need is their name, username, phone number, or email; this remains true todayPaypal’s easy and secure method of transfers is one of the prime reasons it’s remained as popular as it has.
+PayPal allowed simple online money transfers long before banks began developing their own apps.
+If you wanted to send money to someone’s account, all you would need is their name, username, phone number, or email; this remains true today.
+In fact, PayPal’s easy and secure method of transfers is one of the prime reasons it’s sustained such popularity and success.

-Paypal’s wallet feature is essentially your main account.
-Users can seamlessly transfer funds to and from their bank account once they register their details.
-This allows users to access Paypal’s unique features without the hassle of buying a gift card or top-up code.
+With PayPal’s wallet feature, users can seamlessly transfer funds to and from their bank account once they register their details.
+This allows users to access PayPal’s unique offerings without the hassle of buying a gift card or top-up code.

-It is always best to discuss the legalities of your app with a legal professional when dealing with people’s finances.
-Here are some of the key points you’ll need to discuss and address.
+It is always best to discuss the legalities of your app with a professional when dealing with people’s finances.
+Here are some of the key points you’ll need to address before developing your platform.

 Related Page: A Complete Guide to GDPR Implementation (with Checklist)